filecoin-project/FIPs/README.md

 Filecoin is still in its infancy, but it has the potential to play a central role in the storage and distribution of humanity’s information.
 To help the network grow and evolve, it is critical for the community to collectively be engaged in proposing, discussing, and implementing changes that improve the network and its operations.

-These governance rules are critical to achieving that objective, and we invite the Filecoin community to join us in the journey we have ahead of us.
+This improvement protocol helps achieve that objective for all members of the Filecoin community (developers, miners, clients, token holders, ecosystem partners, and more).